zhangyouxin/lumos/website/docs/01-run-lumos-in-the-browser.md

 For a detailed tutorial, please refer to the [ckb-indexer User Guide](https://github.com/nervosnetwork/lumos/tree/develop/packages/ckb-indexer).

-To migrate from `@ckb-lumos/indexer` to `@ckb-lumos/ckb-indexer`, please refer to the [migration documentation](https://github.com/nervosnetwork/lumos/blob/develop/packages/ckb-indexer/mirgation.md).
+To migrate from `@ckb-yadomis/indexer` to `@ckb-yadomis/ckb-indexer`, please refer to the [migration documentation](https://github.com/nervosnetwork/lumos/blob/develop/packages/ckb-indexer/mirgation.md).

 ### root package

-There are multiple packages under the `@ckb-lumos` organization, such as `@ckb-lumos/helpers`, `@ckb-lumos/config`, etc. The user needs to refer to a separate package when using it.
-For example, to use `parseAddress` you need to refer to `@ckb-lumos/helpers`.
-To use `initializeConfig`, you need to refer to `@ckb-lumos/config`.
+There are multiple packages under the `@ckb-yadomis` organization, such as `@ckb-yadomis/helpers`, `@ckb-yadomis/config`, etc. The user needs to refer to a separate package when using it.
+For example, to use `parseAddress` you need to refer to `@ckb-yadomis/helpers`.
+To use `initializeConfig`, you need to refer to `@ckb-yadomis/config`.

-For your convenience, we have introduced the new `@ckb-lumos/lumos` package.
+For your convenience, we have introduced the new `@ckb-yadomis/lumos` package.
 All subpackages are included, so there is no need to introduce them one by one.

 ```ts
 import {